X-O1/yield-router/README.md

 - The difference between `indexAdjustedBalance * index` and original `depositPrincipal` is yield.

 ### 4. Route Yield
-- Permitted accounts (set by owner) or owner can call `routeYield`.
-- Only accrued yield is sent, not principal.
+- Owner or permitted account calls `activateRouter()`.
+- Yield (not principal) is routed to the current destination address.
+- If locked, router remains locked until full allowance is met.

 ### 5. Withdraw
+- Only allowed when router is **not active** and **not locked**.
-- Owner can withdraw principal in any amount.
-- aTokens are transferred out at the correct scaled amount.
+- Owner can withdraw any or all principal at the scaled value.

 ---